scipy-conference/scipy_proceedings/papers/luke_campagnola-vispy/vispy.rst

 Layer 4: Plotting
 '''''''''''''''''

-VisPy's plotting layer allows quick and easy access to data visualization, such as plotting, image display, volume rendering, histograms, and spectrograms.
-This layer is intended for use in simple analysis scripts and on the interactive prompt (or IPython notebook), and is similar in principle to Matplotlib's ``pyplot`` API [ref].
+VisPy's plotting layer allows quick and easy access to advanced data visualization, such as plotting, image display, volume rendering, histograms, and spectrograms.
+This layer is intended for use in simple analysis scripts or in an interactive session, and is similar in principle to Matplotlib's ``pyplot`` API.
 The following example creates a window displaying a plot line and a spectrogram of the same data:

 .. code-block:: python